-In the case of the development, some protected trees and forest clumps are located on the property.
-The preferred Alternative being proposed aims to keep these trees as far as possible.
+In the case of the development, some protected trees (Milkwood (Sideroxylon inerme)) are located on the property.
+The preferred Alternative being proposed aims to keep these trees as part of the open space areas.
 Should they require pruning or removal, a Forestry License must be obtained from the relevant authority.